MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 ![The Issues tool displays Performance issues sorted by severity](./index-images/ordered-by-severity.png)

-(The **Severity** dropdown list controls whether Warnings, Errors, Tips, and Info items are listed.)
+The **Severity** dropdown list controls whether Warnings, Errors, Tips, and Info items are listed.
+See [Filter by severity](#filter-by-severity) below.

 <!-- ====================================================================== -->